-His silky golden hair again lay on an operating table and his chocolate brown eyes again closed in anesthesia-induced sleep as a device was implanted into his superior vena cava.
-Patrick awoke to four years of intensive chemotherapy and exhausting treatment.
-All the unknowns were catalysts for fear in a dark valley, for mornings spent curled up in lonely weeping — for deep pain in my heart for this my beloved, vibrant child.
+Within days, Patrick’s silky golden hair again lay on an operating table.
+His chocolate brown eyes closed in anesthesia-induced sleep and a device was implanted into his superior vena cava.
+He awoke to four years of intensive chemotherapy and exhausting treatment.
+All the unknowns were catalysts for fear in a dark valley.
+For his mom, they prompted many mornings spent in lonely weeping.
+Mornings filled with deep pain in my heart for this my beloved, vibrant child.

 Held through unexpected years

 What was the purpose of our little boy’s suffering, who wanted only to be a normal second grader?
 Adding, subtracting, and regular boy stuff were, on most days, put on hold — instead, he experienced hundreds of needles, frightening procedures, and excruciating pain.
 Muscular, active strength morphed into a little-boy body limping from intense back pain; a mere skin and bones, topped with a pale bald head brought on by high doses of chemo infusion.
 Internal lesions and bleeding led to body systems shutting down as the years wore on.
 Recurring physical, mental, emotional and spiritual ache became the norm.
 Painful, honest questions were cried into my shoulder in the dark of night: “Does God not love me?
 Why would He do this to me?”